CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ New and Noteworthy ⚡

-- [Advent of Code 2024](https://adventofcode.com/2024) 1st-25th December.
-Stay tuned for my solutions!
+- [Advent of Code](https://adventofcode.com/2024) 1st-25th December 2024: stay tuned for my solutions!

 ### About me @CodeMaster7000